confused-Techie/GoPage/readme.md

 ````

 Once here feel free to read through and explore the Plugins available and download them, which will then give you the ability to set them in the Plugin Fields of a New Link Item or while Editing a Link Item.

-## Plugins Available

-Many Plugins have already been created for GoPage and are available by default after installation.

-  * Status Check: Simple way to see if the address is currently reachable.
-  * Favicon Swiper: Retrieve Favicons via known methods or Google API's as a fallback.
-  * Jellyfin API: Get information about your Jellyfin Instance.
-  * Pihole API: Get information from your Pihole Instance.
-  * Light Theme: Simple Light Theme for those not loving the Dark Theme.
-  * Exaggerator Theme: Exaggerator Theme...
-Just Colourful.
-  * AQI Current: Get Air Quality Information at a glance.
-Via AirNow.gov.
-  * Self Hosted Icons: Get self Hosted High Quality Icons alongside their links.

 ## [Contribute](docs/CONTRIBUTING.md)